schkovich/juju-rs/README.md

   2442403  ocean-f35ffedd9...
 2GB   active   2014-08-25   nyc3   104.131.43.242

 We can terminate allocated machines by their machine id.
-By default with the docean plugin, machines are forcibly terminated which will also terminate any service units on those machines::
+By default with the rspace plugin, machines are forcibly terminated which will also terminate any service units on those machines::

-  $ juju docean terminate-machine 1 2
+  $ juju rspace terminate-machine 1 2

 And we can destroy the entire environment via::

-  $ juju docean destroy-environment
+  $ juju rspace destroy-environment

 All commands have builtin help facilities and accept a -v option which will print verbose output while running.